catenglaender/catenglaender.github.io/Content Styles Dev Conf 2021/Content-Styles_Dev-Conf-2021.md

 ---

+Let's use the page editor

+---

+and instead of building content pages

+---

-Building home and overview pages
+let's create home and overview pages

-with the page editor
+---

+so admins can create custom simplified navigations

 ---